jeff-cn/File-Encrypt-Base-On-AES-256/README.md

-# Now you see me : File encryption, decryption and transmission suite akin to SCP
+# File encryption, decryption and transmission suite akin to SCP

 This project implements a secure file transmission channel similar to SCP.
 The main components are described below: